 - Some offices may use digital impression techniques for certain procedures, which involve scanning the teeth with a probe attached to a computer.
 Software then creates a virtual model of the teeth, which can be used to generate a physical model, or to build a dental restoration directly from the virtual model.
 Traditional impressions and casts remain much more common, however, due in part to cost of digital systems and limitations in their use.

 Author: Thomas J. Greany, D.D.S. / Editor: Ken Lambrecht

 This page was last updated on May 1, 2016.

-Full-text articles are linked to, when available.
+Intended for dentists and dental students, ToothIQ.com links to additional information from over 100 U.S. and international dental and medical journals.
+Disclaimer: Full-text articles are linked to, when available.
 Some links lead to content requiring payment.
 Symbyos is not compensated by the organizations or authors whose articles are linked to.
-The links are intended only as a means of ToothIQ.com users to learn more about topics related to dental diagnoses and procedures.
 Symbyos is not responsible for the content linked to from ToothIQ.com.

 Information you may wish to read before making a decision on treatment